truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 .. note:: There are plans to implement a fourth "heirarchical" mode which may or may not ever come to pass.

+addEntity
+^^^^^^^^^

+``addEntity`` is simply a string to display on the button for adding a new item.
+Not all views will need an addEntity entry.
+If addEntity is not provided in ``viewData``, the button will simply not appear and functionality to add an item will not be available from the GUI.

 Include Format Data
 ~~~~~~~~~~~~~~~~~~~